Resourcely Documentation

 Resourcely-cli

-resourcely-cli is a command line utility that helps Resourcely evaluate Guardrails against Terraform plans.
+resourcely-cli is a command line utility that helps Resourcely evaluate against Terraform plans.
 It runs in on your infrastructure, typically a CI/CD runner, and only sends lightweight metadata about Guardrail violations back to Resourcely.

 This page describes general resourcely-cli concepts that apply to any runner.